 “Robby was among the best known artists here in Indian country,” Jacob said.
 “His paintings, drawings, and novels always captured that Okie flavor that is so oft misconstrued by outsiders.
 To say his work was romantic would be a laughable understatement.”

-McMurtry’s last published work was the graphic novel The Road to Medicine Lodge: Jesse Chisholm in the Indian Nation, covered by Indian Country Today Media Network.
+McMurtry’s last published work was the graphic novel The Road to Medicine Lodge: Jesse Chisholm in the Indian Nation.